elsanussi-s-mneina/qwerty-keyboard-layout-template-macos-catalina/README.md

 ### macron vowels on option branch
 ...
 Hold the option key to access the vowels with macron characters lowercase and uppercase.
 I.e. āēīōūȳ [Go to macron-vowels-on-option branch][macron-vowels-on-option branch].
+### grave dead key branch
+...
+A way to type grave accents by typing two keys in a row.
+I.e. àèìòùỳ [Go to grave-dead-key branch][grave-dead-key branch].

 ## Main Reference used: